corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/basic-cordapp/testing.md

 ## Before You Start

-Before you run your flows, you must install the CorDapp template  environment.
+Before you run your flows, you must install the CorDapp template.
-The CorDapp template  environment will automatically provision a notary {{< tooltip >}}virtual node{{< /tooltip >}}, in addition to virtual nodes for four participants
+The CorDapp template will automatically provision a notary {{< tooltip >}}virtual node{{< /tooltip >}}, in addition to virtual nodes for four participants
 – Alice, Bob, Charlie, and Dave.
 You will use the Bob and Dave virtual nodes for your flows.
 They represent the farmer and the customer referenced in the earlier tutorials.

-1. Follow the [CorDapp template  environment instructions]({{< relref "../cordapp-template/installing/_index.md"  >}}) to start the Corda combined worker and to deploy the static network.
+1. Follow the [CorDapp template instructions]({{< relref "../cordapp-template/installing/_index.md"  >}}) to start the Corda combined worker and to deploy the static network.
 2. Once done, confirm that the nodes are available by running the `listVNodes` gradle task.
 It should return something like the following:

    ```shell